epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 For each article and for each outgoing links on the article:

-- Calculate y-position of the link inside the HTML page, using the **Selenium** Python library. (in progress)
+- Calculate y-position of the link inside the HTML page, using the **Selenium** Python library.

-- Determine the section in which the link is located, using the same library. (to do)

-- Store the results in the extended table _links_. (in progress)

-- For each destination article, compute the average location of all the links going to this article. (to do)
+- For each destination article, compute the average location of all the links going to this article.

-- For each article, compute their degree and the content size. (to do)
+- For each article, compute their degree and the content size (length).

-- Results are stored in the extended _articles_ table. (to do)
+- Calculate the textual semantic similarity between each article and the links that it contains.